Diamond Buying Tips

 - The seller’s valuation or certificate it is not independent and may be overstated.
 Genuine diamond grading laboratories do not sell diamonds nor do the employees have any interests in the jewellery trade, as this represents a significant conflict of interest.

-- Do not accept unknown diamond certificates or photocopies of the original diamond certificate.
+- Do not accept unknown diamond certificates or photocopies of the original diamond grading report or certificate.

 - Never shop based on price alone – this generally results in a lower quality, not a better deal.
 Generally speaking, you will get what you pay for.